saboreo/myToDo/README.md

 - **Database:** **MySQL** is used as the relational database to store task data.
 This choice aligns with the project requirements and is preferred over SQLite, which would have been the default option for a minimalistic app.
 - **User Interface:** The user interface is designed to be minimalistic, clean, and very user-friendly.
 The frontend is styled using **Tailwind CSS**, providing a responsive layout suitable for both desktop and mobile devices.
 Additionally, the **shadcn-vue** component library is leveraged to speed up development.
 - **Pagination:** To efficiently manage large sets of tasks, pagination is implemented, ensuring the app performs well even when the task list grows significantly.
+- **Flash Messages:** Reflects on UX standards by providing clear feedback to the user after certain actions.